robertafischetti/picre/README.md

 ## **Introduction**

-**Picre** is a Playblasts In-Context REviewer designed for animators who use Maya.
+**Picre** is a Playblasts In-Context REviewer (in developement) designed for animators who use Maya.
 It is a small, artist-facing tool that make reviewing shots in context faster, without the need to publish on Flow first.
 It is made of two components: a Playblast Manager and a Playblasts Reviewer.